BrownCSCI1230/grading_env/README.md

 Pull the unified class grading environment with `docker pull anc2001/cs1230_env:latest`

 ## Usage
+**Note** If you are on Windows, you must run these commands in Git Bash.
+All filepaths must be specified with `//`.
+This includes the path to the source code `SRC_PATH` and the the other filepaths present in the command.
+Included are windows variations of each of these commands in a dropdown menu.

 ### Building
 First setup some environment variables for naming.
-You will need to specify the path to the source code `SRC_PATH` and the name of the executable `EXECUTABLE`.
+You will need to specify the path to the source code `SRC_PATH` (make sure they have `//` if you're on windows) and the name of the executable `EXECUTABLE`.
 The others you can really name anything you want.
 ```
 export SRC_PATH=/path/to/src \
   EXECUTABLE=executable_name